onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

 and the same is configured for the 'ParticipantIntermediaryParameters' object in the code.

 1. participantId - A unique participant UUID that is used by the runtime to identify the participant.
-2. ReportingTimeIntervalMs - Time inertval the participant should report the status/heartbeat to the runtime.
+2. ReportingTimeIntervalMs - Time interval the participant should report the status/heartbeat to the runtime.
+3. threadPoolSize - This property defines the size of the ThreadPoll used to execute operations by the participant.
+   The default number is 10, if this property is not defined.
-3. clampAutomationCompositionTopics - This property takes in the kafka topic names and servers for the intermediary module to use.
+4. clampAutomationCompositionTopics - This property takes in the kafka topic names and servers for the intermediary module to use.
    These values should be provided for both source and sink configs.
    (**Note**: In order to avoid a connection to Kafka when Unit Tests are running, set topicCommInfrastructure: NOOP in properties file for tests).
    The following example shows the topic parameters set for using Kafka.